jbrzusto/shiftwrap/README.md

 To control a shiftwrapped service, use `systemctl` commands, but with your service as the parameter to the `shiftwrap@` service template.
-If your service is also instantiated, the instance name will have more than one `@`:  the first to separate `shiftwrap` from your service's instance name, the second to separate your service name from its instance name;  e.g. if you want shiftwrap to control the service `foo@tty0`, then use the service name `shiftwrap@foo@tty0` in the commands described below.
+If your service is also instantiated, the instance name will have more than one `@`:  the first to separate `shiftwrap` from your service's instantiated name, the second to separate your service name from its instance name;  e.g. if you want shiftwrap to control the service `foo@tty0`, then use the service name `shiftwrap@foo@tty0` in the commands described below.